Australia shelves planned extradition treaty with China

 "It is very much in Australia's national interests for us to have the highest level of cooperation with China and other countries with whom we have an extradition treaty," she said.

+In Beijing, Chinese Foreign Ministry spokeswoman Hua Chunying told reporters that the treaty would help in the fight against transnational crime and promote judicial and law enforcement cooperation.

+"We hope Australia can bear in mind the general picture of bilateral relations and proceed with its relevant domestic procedures so as to make the treaty come into force as soon as possible," Hua said.

-Former conservative Prime Minister John Howard's government signed the treaty in September 2007, only weeks before it was defeated in a general election.
-The prime ministers who have followed Howard in the past decade have proved less enthusiastic about the deal which was never ratified.
+Former conservative Prime Minister John Howard's government signed the treaty in September 2007, only weeks before the government was defeated in a general election.
+The prime ministers who have followed Howard in the past decade have proved less enthusiastic about the deal, which was never ratified.

 Chinese Premier Li Keqiang urged Prime Minister Malcolm Turnbull to ratify the deal during a visit last week which focused on closer economic ties, Bishop said.